zirui-song-18/documentation-website/_vector-search/ai-search/neural-sparse-seismic.md

 During query execution, SEISMIC employs an efficient retrieval process:

+1. **Token-level pruning**: Once a query is given to SEISMIC algorithm, its all tokens will be pruned based on their weights.
+Only `top_n` tokens with highest weight will be kept, so that fewer posting lists will be visited.

-1. **Cluster-level filtering**: The algorithm first computes dot product scores between the query vector and cluster summary vectors.
+2. **Cluster-level filtering**: The algorithm first computes dot product scores between the query vector and cluster summary vectors.
 Only clusters with scores above a dynamic threshold are selected for detailed examination.

-2. **Document-level scoring**: For selected clusters, SEISMIC examines individual documents within those clusters, computing exact dot product scores between the query and document vectors retrieved from the forward index.
+3. **Document-level scoring**: For selected clusters, SEISMIC examines individual documents within those clusters, computing exact dot product scores between the query and document vectors retrieved from the forward index.

 This approach dramatically reduces the number of documents that need to be scored, resulting in significant performance improvements while maintaining high recall accuracy.
 # Key benefits